Juniper/simple_reg_model/distrib/README.txt

-The UVM kit is licensed under the MIT license.
-The full text of the license is provided in this kit in the file LICENSE.txt
+The UVM package is licensed under the MIT license.
+The full text of the license is provided in this package in the file LICENSE.txt

 Extenal Dependecny
 -------------------
-This kit requires UVM package to be already installed.
+This package requires UVM package to be already installed.
 Please refer to the accellera website to download and install it.

-Installing the kit
+Installing the package
 ------------------

-Installation of SRM requires first unpacking the kit in a convenient location.
+Installation of SRM requires first unpacking the package in a convenient location.

     % mkdir path/to/convenient/location